 Shock!
 Horror !
 "The Internet's down", "My phone's died!"
 "I can't log on", "Help!
-The satnav's gone blank!"
+The GPS screen's gone blank!"
 "My credit card doesn't !" ........
-Most of us have experienced moments like this, when something we rely on is no longer there to help.
+Most of us have experienced moments like this, when something we depend on is no longer there to help.
 It's frustrating, alarming, maybe even frightening.... but after a few minutes or a few hours or a few days, everything gets back to normal.
 We can relax again.
 There was an Internet outage.... but it was only local, or it just affected some services or some apps; order was restored before our life descended into chaos or calamity.

 The

 connected world.But what if the Internet were to go down?
 Not locally, but worldwide?
 And what if engineers were unable to get it going again within a very short space of time?
 Could it happen?
 And what would happen if it did?
 The honest answer is that nobody knows....
 There are no experts on the subject, because a global failure of the Internet has happened.
-On the other hand short-lived and local outages have happened, for example in Spain or in parts of the USA, and these events have given us a glimpse of what might happen if (some say when) the whole Internet were to collapse, all over the planet.
+On the other hand short-lived and local outages have happened, for example in Spain or in parts of the USA, and these events have given us a quick picture of what might happen if (some say when) the whole Internet were to collapse, all over the planet.
 But could this really happen?

 Among leading systems engineers, there are also now a growing number of pessimists – maybe we should call them realists – sounding the alarm, saying that a global of the Internet is not impossible.
 And as science-fiction writer and philosopher Arthur C. Clarke famously said, "What is possible is inevitable" ....
 This may or may not be true... yet the fact is that a global collapse of the Internet is not impossible.
 It could happen.
 And if the Internet did collapse, what would that mean for us?
 Would be affected?
 The simple answer is yes !